freemansoft/covid-vaccinations-python/README.md

 ### LFS Should be enabled for models and data

-No I haven't figured out the commands that AI Workbench runs
+No I haven't figured out the commands that AI Workbench runs.
+The .gitattirbutes may be enough

 See [Configuring Large File Storage in GIT](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage)